 - By air, Dutchess County is served via Stewart International Airport, and is just a quick Lyft or Uber ride across the Hudson.

-- You can also rent a car and drive to Dutchess County from New York City in about an hour, then meander along beautiful back roads at your own pace.
+- You can also rent a car and drive from New York to Dutchess County in about an hour, then meander along beautiful back roads at your own pace.

 In June, average high temperatures generally hover around 80 degrees Farenheit (26 degrees Celsius) while average lows are in the high 50s (around 13–15 degrees Celsius).
 Days are sometimes humid, but breezes off the Hudson River help cool things down.
 Rain and thunderstorms can sweep through the area, so check forecasts and be prepared with rain gear.